strategineer/personal-website/content/books/9780061474101/index.md

 title: Anathem
 ---

-Intricate world building, a firehose of philosophical ideas, real and fabricated, to think about and a compelling narrative --- all packed into a 900+ page brick of a novel.
+Intricate world building, a firehose of philosophical ideas, real and fictional, to think about and a compelling narrative --- all packed into a 900+ page brick of a novel.

 <!--more-->